jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 ## Part 3 — Animal exports

 ### 38 Purpose
-The purpose of this Part is to protect the welfare of animals which are being exported from New Zealand and which are being transported by ship or aircraft by ensuring that the risks faced by such animals are minimised.
+The purpose of this Part is to protect the welfare of animals being exported from New Zealand and to protect New Zealand's reputation as a responsible exporter of animals and products made from animals.

 ### 39 Effect of this Part
 The provisions of this Part do not limit the other provisions of this Act.